Ljabert/ie-form-attribute/README.md

 ## Using with IE-9 and IE-10

-To use it with IE-9 and IE-10 you need a `MutationObserver`-polyfill.
+You need a `MutationObserver`-polyfill to use it with IE-9 and IE-10.

-You can find one made by [megawac](https://github.com/megawac/MutationObserver.js/blob/master/MutationObserver.js).
+You can find it yourself, or use one made by [megawac](https://github.com/megawac/MutationObserver.js/blob/master/MutationObserver.js).

 ## Using with IE-8 and below